necro-nemesis/LabyrinthAP/README.md

 ## Connecting to an Exit Node

-Exit nodes provide privacy on the internet through onion routing connections through the global network of Lokinet relay nodes and dedicated exit nodes.
+Exit nodes provide privacy on the internet through onion routing connections via the global network of Lokinet relay nodes and dedicated exit nodes.
 In order to connect to an exit node you will require the exit address from the exit node provider.
 These can be found through various social media linked at https://loki.network/.
 From the GUI this information can be entered and activated.

 ## Support us